flopezag/qa-fiware-tutorials/README.md

 The following software must be installed:

-- Python 3.11
+- Python 3.12
-- pip
-- virtualenv
+- uv 0.5.9
 - allure 2.22.0 (Optional)

+To install uv, see the [installation documentation](https://docs.astral.sh/uv/getting-started/installation) for details and alternative installation methods.

 To install allure on linux system you can execute the following commands: